A new understanding of Einstein-Rosen bridges: Review of inverted harmonic oscillator (IHO), quantization and Riemann Hypothesis

 which matches with the average number of non-trivial zeros of the Riemann zeta function $\zeta\LF \frac{1}{2}\pm i\bar T \RF$ for $\bar T\gg 1$ with the identification $\bar T \to \frac{\vert E\vert }{\hbar}$. \item The relation between IHO energy eigenstates and Riemann zeros was shown to be more than a coincidence with the analysis of scale transformations and the discrete symmetries of the IHO's phase space, which form the dihedral group\cite{Aneva:1999fy} $D_4$ of order 8.
 These symmetries render a boundary condition (for either $E>0$ or $E<0$)

 The condition \eqref{boundarycondiBK} implies the position and momentum wave function are time reversals of each other \cite{Berry1999}.
-However, the geometric and physical interpretation of this condition in association with the entire region of phase space was stated as an open problem by Berry and Keating \cite{Berry1999}. \item The wavefunction $\Psi\LF Q \RF$ is also an Eigen function of Weyl reflected Laplace-Beltrami operator
+However, the geometric and physical interpretation of this condition in association with the entire region of phase space was stated as an open problem by Berry and Keating \cite{Berry1999}. \item The wavefunction $\Psi\LF Q \RF$ is also an Eigen function of the Weyl reflected Laplace-Beltrami operator (expressed here in the units of setting $\omega=1$)

-with positive definite Eigenvalues $\LF \frac{1}{4}+\frac{E^2}{\hbar^2} \RF$. \item BK proposes identifying the discrete set of points in phase space, which are $\LF Q,\, P\RF$, and $\LF -Q,\,-P \RF$.
-This is very much similar to the antipodal identification in dS spacetime proposed by Schr\"{o}dinger and the one of 't Hooft in the context of Schwarzschild spacetime \cite{Schrodinger1956,tHooft:2016qoo}.
+with positive definite Eigenvalues $\LF \frac{1}{4}+\frac{E^2}{4\hbar^2} \RF$. \item BK proposes identifying the discrete set of points in phase space, which are $\LF Q,\, P\RF$, and $\LF -Q,\,-P \RF$.
+This is very much similar to the antipodal identification in de Sitter spacetime proposed by Schr\"{o}dinger and the one of 't Hooft in the context of Schwarzschild spacetime \cite{Schrodinger1956,tHooft:2016qoo}.
 As we will discuss in the later sections, the antipodal identification is similar to the ER's mathematical bridge.
 Thus, what BK proposes is another "mathematical bridge" to join the IHO's phase space regions with opposite arrows of time. \item {The phase space of IHO has several symmetries, the most important symmetry is the dilatation defined by the following scaling transformation

 which preserve the Hamiltonian \eqref{BKHamilt}.
 This is called the hyperbolic scaling symmetry.
 The generator of these scaling transformations is known as the Hamiltonian vector field defined by

 This dilatation operator's (also called Liouville operator) \eqref{dilatonicop} eigenfunction ($\Psi_D$) has a universal structure